 Cookies for advertising,

-You must adequately record the users’ data coming from your website cookies.
+You must adequately record users’ data coming from your websites' cookies.
 Here are what must be included in the cookies’ data folder in accordance with cookie laws;

 Name of your company,

 Description of each cookie data subjects,

 Employing a data protection officer is not always obligatory.
 It depends on the type and amount of data collection.

 You need a data protection officer if you;

 Process personal data for advertising through search engines and reach target audiences by considering web users’ behavior online.

 On the other hand, you don’t need a data protection officer, if you;